 - Four samples were analyzed for chlorpyrifos in Gilsizer Slough.
-One sample exceeded the ILRP Trigger Limit. - Nine samples were collected for chlorpyrifos in Pine Creek.
-Chlorpyrifos was not detected in any of the samples. - Four samples were collected for chlorpyrifos in Ulatis Creek.
-Chlorpyrifos was not detected in any of the samples. - Seven samples were collected for diuron at Willow Slough, which still has an active Management Plan requirement for diuron (the Management Plan requirements for Selenastrum at this site were deemed complete on July 11, 2016).
-Diuron was not detected in any of the samples.
+No samples exceeded the ILRP Trigger Limit. - Eight samples were collected for chlorpyrifos in Pine Creek.
+Chlorpyrifos was not detected in any of the samples. - Six samples were collected for chlorpyrifos in Ulatis Creek.
+Chlorpyrifos was not detected in any of the samples. - One sample was collected for diuron at Willow Slough.
+Diuron was not detected in the sample.
+The request for completion of the Management Plan requirements for diuron at Willow Slough was approved by the Regional Water Board on May 29, 2019 (the Management Plan requirements for Selenastrum at this site were deemed complete on July 11, 2016).